-- Shifts in consumer behavior and how they are affecting the illegal wildlife trade, e.g. changing demand for jewellery, exotic pets, medicinal products, clothing and other luxury goods.
+- Shifts in consumer behavior and how they are affecting the illegal wildlife trade, e.g. changing demand for jewelry, exotic pets, medicinal products, clothing and other luxury goods.

 - Successes and failures of wildlife trade monitoring and law enforcement.

-- Organized criminal activity linked to the wildlife trade.
+- Organized crime and corruption linked to the wildlife trade.

 - Economic impacts of the trade, including how wildlife trafficking can fuel conflict and prop up the activities of armed groups.